Dudok exhibition in Schiedam: the Bijenkorf triptych and more…

 So this weekend encouraged us to continue with our mission: to snatch Rotterdam’s lost wonder of the world away from oblivion.
 In several ways:

 – We will some day organize a larger exhibition because what we showed this weekend was actually only a small selection of our material.

 – We also continue our efforts to bring the only remaining piece of the Bijenkorf, the sculpture by Hendrik van den Eijnde, from Woerden back to the Coolsingel.

-As for the short term, the expo is in hibernation now: the material is arranged in such a way that it is visible through the front door’s window.
+As for the short term, the expo is in hibernation now.
+The material is arranged in such a way that it is visible through the front door’s window.
 So if you happen to be in the neighbourhood: don’t hesitate to take a glance inside.
 And at the end of the summer we’ll probably open again.
-For more information. keep an eye on this blog or on the Oranjebrug website.
+For more information, keep an eye on this blog.

 UPDATE: In the Open Monuments Weekend, September 10th and 11th, the Orange Bridge Gallery will be open again.
 I won’t be there myself, most of the weekend, because I want to photograph as many Open Monuments as possible.
 But for those who missed the Bijenkorf Triptych and the other Dudok material the last time, this is a new opportunity!

 In the meantime, the Bijenkorf triptych can also be viewed in my online gallery at OhmyPrints, which is open 24/7: